susie-chen351/World-Quant-Applied-Data-Science-Lab/README.md

 - How to query a SQL database.
 - How to build a logistic regression model for classification.
 - How to build a decision tree model.
 - How to incorporate ethical considerations into model building.

+4- Bankruptcy in Taiwan

+New Concepted Learned:
+- Navigate a file system from the Linux command line
+- Address imbalanced data using resampling techniques
+- Evaluate a model using classification metrics like precision and recall